Weird Studies/Pretentiousness

 • Fox returns more than once to a remark by Brian Eno, who wrote that at one point he “decided to turn ‘pretentious’ into a compliment”: “The common assumption is that there are ‘real’ people and there are others who are pretending to be something they’re not.
 There is also an assumption that there’s something morally wrong with pretending.
 My assumptions about culture as a place where you can take psychological risks without incurring physical penalties make me think that pretending is the most important thing we do.
 It’s the way we make our thought experiments, find out what it would be like to be otherwise.”

-• PFs theory of his approach to academia: look into something a little beyohnd your reach, and imagine yourself being the kind of person who could know the thing.
+• PFs theory of his approach to academia: look into something a little beyond your reach, and imagine yourself being the kind of person who could know the thing.
 Impersonate that person

-• this is very like Minsky imprimer theory, just with different aspects emphasized.
-Or maybe not.
+• Or maybe not quite.
 You are supposed to think of imprimers as toolboxes of techniques.
 What would x do?
-Whereas the pretension game is more; model your actions on this person.
+Whereas the pretension game is more; model your actions and yourself on this person.
 What is it like to be x?

-• No, that's not quite it either.
-Acting like you are x is different from thinking about what it is to be like x.
+• Acting like you are x is different from thinking about what it is to be like x.
 The latter is mere fantasy, the former is more like committing to a bit.

-• Pretension (or whatever) is the faculty as acting as if it were so: one of the most treasured faculties of academic and intellectual life.
+• Pretension is the faculty of acting as if it were so: `

 • JFM building a time machine as a kid.